MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

    1. Select **+ Add** > **Add role assignment**.

    1. Choose a role (Search Service Contributor, Search Index Data Contributor, Search Index Data Reader) and assign it to your Microsoft Entra user or group identity.
 These three roles provide the full set of permissions for creating, loading, and querying objects on Azure AI Search.
+For more information, see [Connect using roles](search-security-rbac.md).

 ## Step 3: Connect from your local system